coldbox-modules/cbmarkdown/readme.md

 # Welcome to the CBMarkdown Project

-This module will give you markdown processing capabilities via the txtmark project: https://github.com/rjeschke/txtmark
+This module will give you markdown processing capabilities via the flexmark-java project: https://github.com/vsch/flexmark-java

 ## License
 Apache License, Version 2.0.